×

 When we asked people what advice they would give someone preparing to move to Numazu, they said:

 "Numazu is a city located in the eastern part of the Shizuoka Prefecture, Japan, known for its beautiful views of Mount Fuji and Suruga Bay.
 Before moving to Numazu, expats should know that the primary language spoken is Japanese, so learning basic Japanese phrases and etiquette would be beneficial.
 The cost of living in Numazu is relatively lower compared to Tokyo or Osaka, but it's still important to budget accordingly.
 Numazu has a humid subtropical climate with hot, humid summers and mild to cool winters, so pack your clothes accordingly.
 The city is famous for its seafood, especially its sushi and sashimi, due to its proximity to one of Japan's richest fishing areas.
 Public transportation in Numazu is reliable and efficient, with a network of trains and buses connecting the city to other parts of Japan.
 Numazu is a safe city with a low crime rate, but it's still important to take standard precautions to protect your personal safety and belongings.
 Healthcare in Japan is of a high standard, and there are several hospitals and clinics in Numazu, but it's recommended to have health insurance to cover any medical costs.
 The city has a mix of modern and traditional Japanese architecture, with many temples, shrines, and historical buildings scattered throughout the city.
 Numazu is also home to several parks and natural attractions, including the Numazu Imperial Villa Memorial Park and the Numazu Deep Sea Aquarium.
 The city has a number of international schools, making it a suitable place for expats with children.
-Finally, Numazu is located in a region prone to earthquakes, so it's important to familiarize yourself with earthquake safety measures," commented one expat who made the move to Numazu.
+Finally, Numazu is located in a region prone to earthquakes, so it's important to familiarize yourself with earthquake safety measures," said one expat who made the move to Numazu.

 What is a typical expat home or apartment like in Numazu?

 "A typical expat home or apartment in Numazu, is often a modern, well-furnished space that blends both Japanese and Western styles.
 The living area is usually spacious, with a comfortable seating area and a flat-screen TV.
 The kitchen is typically equipped with modern appliances, including a refrigerator, microwave, and stove.
 Some apartments may also have a dishwasher.
 The bedrooms are usually cozy, with comfortable beds and ample storage space.
 Some apartments may feature tatami mat flooring, a traditional Japanese style, in one or more rooms.
 The bathrooms are typically modern and clean, often featuring a high-tech Japanese toilet and a separate area for bathing.
 Many expat homes or apartments in Numazu also come with additional amenities such as air conditioning, heating, and Wi-Fi.
 Some may also have a balcony with a view of the city or the nearby mountains.
 In terms of location, expat homes or apartments in Numazu are often conveniently located near public transportation, shopping centers, restaurants, and parks.
 Some may also be close to international schools, making them ideal for expat families.
 Despite being in a city, it's not uncommon for homes or apartments in Numazu to be located in quiet, residential neighborhoods.
 This gives expats the opportunity to experience a peaceful, suburban lifestyle while still having easy access to the city's amenities.
-Overall, a typical expat home or apartment in Numazu, Japan, offers a comfortable, convenient, and modern living space that caters to the needs of foreigners living in the city," remarked one expat in Numazu, Japan.
+Overall, a typical expat home or apartment in Numazu, Japan, offers a comfortable, convenient, and modern living space that caters to the needs of foreigners living in the city," said one expat in Numazu.

 What is the average cost of housing in Numazu?